usnistgov/fair-chain-compute-container/request-for-feedback/README.md

 the Federal Relay Service, toll-free at 1-800-877-8339.

 Accessible Format:
-NIST will make the RFF available in alternate formats, such as Braille or large print, upon request by persons with disabilities.
+NIST will make the RFI available in alternate formats, such as Braille or large print, upon request by persons with disabilities.